localstack/docs/content/en/user-guide/aws/ec2/index.md

 The above example will make LocalStack treat the `ubuntu:focal` Docker image as an AMI with name `ubuntu-focal-ami` and ID `ami-000001`.

 At startup, LocalStack downloads the following AMIs that can be used to launch Dockerized instances.
-This behaviour can be controlled using the `EC2_DOWNLOAD_DEFAULT_IMAGES` configuration variable.
+- Ubuntu 20.04 `ami-ff0fea8310f3` (deprecated and marked for removal in the next major release)
 - Ubuntu 22.04 `ami-df5de72bdb3b`
 - Amazon Linux 2023 `ami-024f768332f0`

 {{< alert title="Note" >}}
-LocalStack will no longer provide the Ubuntu 20.04 Docker AMI by default in the next major release.
-It can still be manually added.
+The auto download of Docker images to be used as AMIs can be disabled using the `EC2_DOWNLOAD_DEFAULT_IMAGES=0` configuration variable.
 {{< /alert >}}

 All LocalStack-managed Docker AMIs bear the resource tag `ec2_vm_manager:docker`.